VirtuaBoza/Collections-Management-System/README.md

 4. Configure SendGrid.

 The project uses SendGrid to send emails.
-You will need to store your own API key by executing the following using a command prompt from the project directory:
+You will need to use your own API key stored in user-secrets by executing the following using a command prompt from the web project directory:

 ```
 dotnet user-secrets set SendGridUser <your username>
 dotnet user-secrets set SendGridKey <your key>
 ```

+### Running

+When you run the application, a DbInitilizer class will load the database with enough data to allow you to "play" with the application as a registered user.
+Look to CoraCorpCM.Data\DbInitializer.cs for user login credentials with varying levels of access.